KEKLXRD/simple-website-about-programming-lanaguages/README.md

 # University-Project-Year-1
-A simple website I wrote in my first year in university using HTML, CSS and a little bit of Javascript.
+A simple website about programming languages and paradigms I wrote in my first year of university using HTML, CSS and a little bit of Javascript.
 The content is in romanian.